Orwell’s press card portrait, 1943

 Mr. Trump tests positive … The risk we face, then, is not merely a president with illiberal proclivities — it is the election of such a president when the guardrails protecting American democracy are no longer as secure … We must be vigilant.
 The warning signs are real.

-Finally I reiterate my debt to all the other aforementioned authors for their perceptive insights.
-Unlike many of fellow citizens, I’m impressed when people actually know something, and I’m happy to benefit from their expertise.
+Finally, I reiterate my debt to all the other aforementioned authors for their perceptive insights.
+Unlike many of my fellow citizens, I’m impressed when people actually know something, and I’m happy to benefit from their expertise.
 If that makes them elite, then so be it.
 “Intellectually elite” shouldn’t be a pejorative term.

 In my next post, I will reflect on what I’ve learned about our current crisis.